-An offer may be withdrawn if a child does not reside at the address listed on the application form if the school is oversubscribed and use of an incorrect address has resulted in a place being denied to another child who would otherwise have been offered the place.
+An offer may be withdrawn if a student does not reside at the address listed on the application form if the school is oversubscribed and use of an incorrect address has resulted in a place being denied to another student(s) who would otherwise have been offered the place.

-- If a family have provided the required proof of posting, a unit postal address will be accepted for the purposes of operating the oversubscription criteria if parents are unable to provide an address or prefer to use the unit address.
-This unit will be the base to which the parent has been posted. - In all cases where an applicant is considered after national offer day of the admitting year and parents can demonstrate that the child is a child of a crown servant returning from abroad or is a child of a serving member of the armed forces, the School will consider whether to offer a place at a School even if the School has reached its official PAN.
-When making the decision whether to offer over PAN the School will consider the circumstances of each case including: - If the applicant would have been offered a place had they applied on time in the admissions round of the year of entry. - Whether there is any child on the reserve list with higher priority under the oversubscription criteria. - Whether admission of a further student would prejudice the efficient education and efficient use of resources and this prejudice would be excessive.
+- If a family have provided the required proof of posting, a unit postal address will be accepted for the purposes of operating the oversubscription criteria if parent(s)/carer(s) are unable to provide an address or prefer to use the unit address.
+This unit will be the base to which the parent(s)/carer(s) has been posted. - In all cases where an applicant is considered after national offer day of the admitting year and parent(s)/carer(s) can demonstrate that the student is a student of a crown servant returning from abroad or is a student of a serving member of the armed forces, the School will consider whether to offer a place at a School even if the School has reached its official PAN.
+When making the decision whether to offer over PAN the School will consider the circumstances of each case including: - If the applicant would have been offered a place had they applied on time in the admissions round of the year of entry. - Whether there is any student on the reserve list with higher priority under the oversubscription criteria. - Whether admission of a further student would prejudice the efficient education and efficient use of resources and this prejudice would be excessive.

 The school has discretion to admit above the admission number in these circumstances, but they are not obliged to do so.
-If a place is refused, parents will be informed of their right of appeal.
+If a place is refused, parent(s)/carer(s) will be informed of their right of appeal.